KaitlinWan/Marchmallow/README.md

 #### Best Unshuffled
 ![Chart](https://github.com/KaitlinWan/Marchmallow/blob/master/best_unshuf.png)

-### Normal Unshuffled
+#### Normal Unshuffled
 ![Chart](https://github.com/KaitlinWan/Marchmallow/blob/master/norm_unshuf.png)

 ### Conclusions
 After our experimentation, we concluded that the runtime for the worst case is n^2.
 From the chart of the worst case, it exhibits a very strong quadratic correlation.
-Using the chart programs
+Using the chart program, we found the constant for the R^2.
+This was 0.9999 (which is basically 1).

 For our normal it looks